Skip to main content

 1. Chlorine or Bleach Taste

-What it is: Water utilities add chlorine to kill bacteria.
-The taste varies — some people find it mild, others find it overwhelming, especially right after a utility flushes its lines.
+What it is: Water public water systems add chlorine to kill bacteria.
+The taste varies — some people find it mild, others find it overwhelming, especially right after a public water system flushes its lines.

 Fix: Any NSF 42-certified carbon filter will remove chlorine taste effectively.
 Pitcher filters, faucet filters, and under-sink filters all work.
 Letting water sit uncovered in the fridge for 30 minutes also allows chlorine to off-gas.